MoncktonLab/MoncktonWaterfall/README.md

                              [-f,--format FORMAT] [-d,--dpi DPI]

 Quick waterfall plot from sequencing reads in fasta/fastq format.
 Some options incompatible with fasta format.

+WARNINGS:
+Some options incompatible with fasta format.
+Some options are not mutually compatible.

 optional arguments:
   -h, --help            show this help message and exit
   -i,--inFastx INFASTX  Input Fastx file. (required)